dougie996/M1N1MaraX_MQTT/README.md

       8. WiFiRxLevel

 4. Configuration can primarily be done via the secrets.h file.
    It contains Parameters like WiFi SSID and Password and MQTT Server Address & Port.
+You can also define the MQTT Update Interval in seconds.
    You need to match this based on your requirements.